jagilley/fact-checker/README.md

 **New answer:**
 This question cannot be answered because elephants do not lay eggs and most mammals give birth to live young.

+## credits
+Proof of concept by [Jasper](https://twitter.com/0xjasper)

+Huge thanks to @hwchase17 and the langchain project!